Black Lives Matter & Anti-Racism Conversations

-Experiences Canada’s Black Lives Matter & Anti Racism Conversations series – produced in both English and French – aimed to increase the capacity of youth to engage in Anti-Racism conversations by providing them with an opportunity to learn from emerging and established leaders and from their peers.
+Experiences Canada’s Black Lives Matter & Anti Racism Conversations – produced in both English and French – aimed to increase the capacity of youth to engage in Anti-Racism conversations by providing them with an opportunity to learn from emerging and established leaders and from their peers.

 The series of 7 webinars are accompanied by easy-to-follow discussion guides, educational materials and resources from anti-racism organizations.
 A key objective for this series is to amplify the message and voices of the Black Lives Matter Movement and Anti-Racism Activists in Canada.